- 1 cup cocoa powder

 - Homemade ice cream (or use high-quality store bought ice cream*)

-- Put an 11x7 storage container in the freezer, and line 2 baking sheet with parchment paper.
+- Put an 11x7 pan or container in the freezer, and line a baking sheet with parchment paper.

 - Make homemade ice cream, and allow it to churn while you make the cookie wafers.
-(If using store-bought ice cream, take out of the freezer and let it sit for a bit, if needed, to soften.)
+(If using store-bought ice cream, take out of the freezer and let sit, if needed, to soften.)

 - Preheat oven to 350°F.

-- In a separate bowl, whisk egg whites and vanilla extract for a couple minutes, until whites start to froth and fluff.
+- In a separate bowl, whisk egg whites and vanilla extract for a couple minutes, until whites are fluffy and frothy.

-- Stir egg white mixture into cocoa powder mixture until thoroughly combined.
+- Stir cocoa powder mixture into egg white mixture until thoroughly combined.
 It’ll be thick and sticky.

-- Scoop spoonfuls of dough onto parchement paper and spread each glob into a thin, round cookie shape (these won’t spread).
-You should have about 12 - 16 round cookies total (or make into smaller cookies for mini ice cream sandwiches).
+- Scoop spoonfuls of dough onto parchment paper and spread each glob into a thin, round cookie shape (these won’t spread).
+You should have 12 round cookies total (or make into smaller cookies for mini ice cream sandwiches).

 - Bake for 8 minutes.
 Cool completely.

-- Lay a piece of plastic wrap on the counter and place one cookie (flat-side up) on the plastic.
-Open freezer.
-Scoop a large scoop of ice cream onto the cookie, top with another cookie, and wrap plastic around it.
-Place in the dish in the freezer.
+- Lay a piece of parchment paper (or plastic wrap) on the counter and place one cookie wafer (flat-side up) on it.
+Scoop a large scoop of ice cream onto the cookie and top with another cookie.
+If desired, press any toppings into the sides, like chocolate chips, fresh fruit, nuts, etc. Wrap up with parchment and place in the dish in the freezer.
 Repeat with remaining sandwiches.
-It should make about 6 - 8 ice cream sandwiches.

 - Freeze for at least 3 hours.
-If freezing overnight or longer, you may need to remove from the freezer for 20 minutes or so to soften before serving.
+If freezing overnight or longer, you may need to remove from the freezer for 10 - 15 minutes to soften before serving.

 Howdy, Alyson here.
 Abel and I can’t wait for you to try our Wild Ice Cream Sandwich recipe.

-Celebrate your independence from Dairy Queen with these super-easy, real food ice cream sandwiches that are gluten-free, flour-free and low in sugar.
+Celebrate your independence from fast food chains with these super-easy, real food ice cream sandwiches that are gluten-free, flour-free and low in sugar.

 Don’t worry, making these ice cream sandwiches is easy.

-If there's something the world doesn't have, then go make it. #IceCreamSandwich Click To TweetYou deserve the very best ice cream sandwiches.
+If there's something the world doesn't have, then go make it. #IceCreamSandwich Share on XYou deserve the very best ice cream sandwiches.
 We hope they help you share a slice of delicious freedom with family and friends.

 If you’re looking for more Wild dessert recipes, check out the Fat-Burning Tribe to access our entire library.
 We’ve got fat bombs, cookies, pie, and even cheesecake.

 Did you make these ice cream sandwiches yet?
 Were they polished off immediately?
-Share your Ice Cream Sandwich pics with us on Facebook, Instagram, Twitter and let us know how they turned out in the comments below.
-We can’t wait to hear what you think.
+Share your Ice Cream Sandwich pics with us on Facebook or Twitter and let us know how they turned out in the comments below.
+We can’t wait to hear how you like them.

 My wife has been doing “real food” for over a month now.
 Hasn’t lost an ounce.
 We don’t know what’s wrong.
 I know what’ she’s eating and she’s not cheating one bit.
 All she eats is the grassfed beef I get and vegetables.
 We even eliminated dairy.
 All she needs to lose is 15 lbs, and all of it is from around the abdominal area, so maybe it will just take longer…